 This step also gives the primer something to adhere to.
 This makes the primer stick better, which in turn produces a more favorable result.

-For a thorough guide on blasting, check out our blog: How to Blast Metals for a Brand New Finish
+For a thorough guide on blasting, check out our blog: The 5 Best Ways to Blast Metals for a Clean Finish

 3. Priming the Surface of Metal Products like Condensers

 Primer acts as a protective coat when it is applied to metal.
 It can repair minor blemishes caused by damage that may have built up on a metal surface over time.

 Primer acts to seal moisture out, which is especially important when HVAC equipment is involved.
 This gives the metal extra longevity while reducing the number of contaminants that “linger” on the metal.

 4. Galvanizing Metal to Deter Further Damage